0xissam/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ## 9. strcpy
 a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
 * Return value: the pointer to dest
+## 10. Great leaders are willing to sacrifice the numbers to save the people.
+Poor leaders sacrifice the people to save the numbers
+a function that convert a string to an integer.
+## 11. Don't hate the hacker, hate the code
+a program that generates random valid passwords for the program 101-crackme.